englianhu/binary.com-interview-question/README.md

 ## Interview Sample Question

-  The sample question for Interview a job in Binary options.
+  The sample question for Interview a job in Binary.com.
+Here I try to write a web application which is automatically gather data, calculate, forecast, place orders, settlement and also P&L report from tip-to-toe.
+Here I also conducting few research tasks to test the efficiency of some statistical models, and also refer to a [Master Degree level quantitave assignment](https://github.com/englianhu/Quant-Strategies-HFT) as my studies.
+Hope that I can be shortlisted to be a member of Binary.com.

 ### Question I